SYNOPSIS

 The shoot was one of the best experiences that almost every member of the cast and crew had ever had … including John.
 The film was now back on schedule, and back on budget, and John and his editor now had enough footage to make a movie.

+For the rest of 2023, and throughout 2024, and into 2025, John and his editor worked on the film, finding the balance between the “Camelot” footage from the first shoot, and the “Harrison” footage from the second shoot, and behind-the-scenes footage from both shoots, telling three stories at the same time.
 They also worked closely with AMI to make the film accessible for blind and partially sighted audiences by creating a character - the Lady of the Lake - who not only described the video, but also narrated the story in a straightforward way, and interacted with Arthur and Merlin in a more mysterious way.
+They also worked closely with Line21 Media Services to create best-in-class captioning for deaf and hard-of-hearing audiences.

 During this time, John’s father, Michael, dealt with numerous health issues.
 John, of course, was also a new father.
 As a result, the film became much more about fathers and sons than John had ever anticipated.